 The amount of reverse mortgage benefit for which you may qualify, will depend on

-- your age at the time you apply for the loan,
+- the age of the youngest borrower at the time you apply for the loan,

 - the reverse mortgage program you choose,

-There are two reverse mortgage loan products available, the FHA - HECM (Home Equity Conversion Mortgage), and the Cash Account programs.
+There are two reverse mortgage loan products available, the FHA - HECM (Home Equity Conversion Mortgage), and Jumbo Proprietary Programs.
 Over 90% of all reverse mortgages are HECM contracts.

-The costs associated with getting a reverse mortgage are similar to those with a conventional mortgage, such as the origination fee, appraisal and inspection fees, title policy, mortgage insurance and other normal closing costs.
-With a reverse mortgage, all of these costs will be financed as part of the mortgage prior to your withdrawal of additional funds, if there is enough equity.
+The costs associated with getting a reverse mortgage are similar to those with a traditional mortgage, such as the origination fee, appraisal and inspection fees, title policy, mortgage insurance and other normal closing costs.
+With a reverse mortgage, all of these costs may be financed as part of the mortgage prior to your withdrawal of additional funds, if there is enough equity.

 You can choose 3 options to receive the money from a reverse mortgage:

 3) a line of credit; or a combination of a line of credit and monthly payments.
 The most popular option, is the line of credit, which allows you to draw on the loan proceeds at any time.